Below you will find the fundamentals of Rhode Island Family Court.

 - Issuing administrative orders

-- Controls and assigns Magistrates and General Magistrates to calenders
+- Controls and assigns Magistrates and General Magistrates to calendars

-- In charge in a supervisory capacity of secretaries, stenographers and masters
+- In a supervisory capacity of secretaries, stenographers and masters

 - Hires administrative employees and clerks